Subconvexity, Orbit Method, and Microlocal Analysis

 4 17 Feb Aditya Ghosh Supnorm problem for $PGL(2,\mathbb{R})$ We continue with the estimates of integrals of matrix coefficients from last time.
 Using the $Op(a)$ operator defined earlier, we will find nice test vectors that can be applied to the supnorm problem.

-5 24 Feb Aditya Ghosh Supnorm problem for $PGL(2,\mathbb{R})$: Part II We establish the Relative Trace formula used in the supnorm problem.
-Then, we discuss bounds for the geometric side.
+5 3 Mar Aditya Ghosh Supnorm problem for $PGL(2,\mathbb{R})$: Part II We establish the Relative Trace formula used in the supnorm problem and relate the lower bounds of the local periods with the relative trace estimates of $Op(a)$ obtained using the Orbit Method.

 Contact Us